matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/README.md

     * You can find the slides for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Materials/Workshop_2-Basic_R_Programming.pptx).
     * You can download the R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_2-Basic_R_Programming.R).

+3. **9-14-17: Basic Programming and Data Structures in R**:
+    * In this workshop, we will wrap up covering some programming basics in R, and then get into the five basic data structures we will be using throughout this workshop series.
+Values, vectors, matrices, data.frames and lists provide a powerful and flexible toolbox for representing social science data.
+We will learn how these different data structures can be used separately and together to represent complex social science datasets.